 The distribution of Estonian films in Turkey continued.
 In May, Estonian group named Traffic gave concerts in Istanbul and Ankara to celebrate Europe Day.
 The Estonian-Georgian co-production “Tangerines” screened at the International Film Festival in Ankara.
 In December, “Those who Dare”, a co-production between Estonia, Latvia, Lithuania, and Iceland, screened at the EU Human Rights Film Days in Ankara.

 In September, a seminar for Estonian and Turkish entrepreneurs was organised, supported by Enterprise Estonia and the Estonian Chamber of Commerce and Industry.
-The seminar focused on matters related to Estonian and Turkish business environments and Estonian business-owners had an opportunity to establish necessary contacts and get acquainted with the local business environment.
+The seminar focused on matters related to Estonian and Turkish business environments and Estonian business-owners had the opportunity to establish necessary contacts and get acquainted with the local business environment.

 Estonian musicians also visited Turkey in autumn 2015.
-In September, there was an opportunity to listen to pianist Tanel Joamets in Ankara, and Hortus Musicus led by Andres Mustonen in Istanbul and Ankara.
+In September, there was an opportunity to listen to pianist Tanel Joamets in Ankara, and early music consort Hortus Musicus led by Andres Mustonen in Istanbul and Ankara.
 Concerts in Estonia and Turkey by Estonian cellist Andreas Lend and Turkish pianist Hande Dalkiliç also demonstrated the close cooperation between Estonian and Turkish musicians.

 In autumn, film “Out of fashion” by Jaak Kilmi, Lennart Laberenz and Reet Aus was screened in Turkey.